sanjeetchau/functional_programming_haskell_hutton/README.md

 ### overall goal with the course:
 ####    be able to think/program in a completely different way than I have in the past
+####    get used to functional programming, want to learn erlang/elixir later, could be useful there